Love In Country

 It's 1968, two gay U.S. Army point men, in love in the midst of the Vietnam War, lead their squad in a desperate attempt to survive a botched Phoenix Mission, despite their Captain who has lost his humanity & who will use any means to win, including sacrificing the squad.

-Just before Tet (the Vietnamese Lunar New Year), a squad of combat soldiers prepares for leave away from war in Vietnam.
-Ian and Reese, professional soldiers both are non-commissioned officers, highly trained Army Rangers along with three other squad members are the only survivors of their platoon after it was overrun by the North Vietnamese months before.
+Just before Tet (Vietnamese Lunar New Year), a squad of combat soldiers prepares for leave away from war in Vietnam.
+SGT's Ian Alexander and John Reese, professional soldiers both are non-commissioned officers.
+Both are highly trained Army Rangers they, along with three other squad members, are the only survivors of their platoon after it was overrun by the North Vietnamese months earlier.
 They relax in anticipation of R&R. Ian and Reese have fallen in love with each during the intimacy of combat, trauma and survival as they have faced nearly continual combat near the DMZ in South Vietnam.

 Their relationship is an open secret in the squad with varying degrees of acceptance, conflict and rejection.
 The other members of the squad, Doc, Thumper, and Burd have more important issues to deal with than this couple’s unconventional sexuality: survival and doing their job.